Welcome to the 126th Metamorphosis Monday!

 It turns out, it was

-It is exactly what I had pictured when I was dreaming of a small chest to go beside this chair.
-Perfect size with lots of storage.
+It was designed to go beside the a bed in the Ashworth Bed Collection but it’s exactly what I had pictured when I was dreaming of a small chest to go beside my reading chair.
+Perfect size with lots of storage. 🙂

 This little chest exceeds my expectations because it even has a little pull-out shelf for holding a drink, notepad, book or whatever you wish.
 I guess it could even function as a small writing desk, although, I won’t be using it for that.